 55 Pages Posted: 24 Apr 2017 Last revised: 20 Mar 2019

 Following two decades of discussion, the border adjustment tax briefly emerged as part of proposed U.S. corporate tax reform in early 2017.
-While it was heavily debated, little empirical evidence exists regarding the border adjustment tax.
-We take advantage of the recent period during which the border adjustment tax was under strong consideration to examine its effects on shareholder value.
-Contrary to predictions that the tax would be trade neutral, we find firms in high import industries (e.g., retailers), measured using both aggregate government industry data and firm-level shipping container data, suffer negative returns on days the tax had a greater likelihood of adoption.
+While heavily debated, little empirical evidence exists regarding the border adjustment tax.
+We take advantage of the period during which the border adjustment tax was under strong consideration to examine its effects on shareholder value.
+We find that high-importing firms (measured using industry, aggregate government industry data, and firm-level shipping container data) suffer negative returns on days the tax had a greater likelihood of adoption.
 We also find that firms lobbying for border adjustment experience positive returns over that same time period.